 Stick around.

-That the data is going to show on election night an incredible victory for Donald Trump.
+We are sounding an alarm and saying that this is a very real possibility, that the data is going to show on election night an incredible victory for Donald Trump.

-That is likely to be what we see when every legitimate vote is tallied and we get to that final day, which will be someday after election day.
+When every legitimate vote is tallied and we get to that final day, which will be someday after election day, it will in fact show that what happened on election night was exactly that, a mirage.

 It looked like Donald Trump was in the lead.

-And he fundamentally was not when every ballot gets counted.
+And he fundamentally was not.

-And that was an Axios interview with a Democratic analytics firm co-founder, and he laid out, as you heard, this scenario, which is very plausible in my mind.
+And he laid out, as you heard, this scenario, which is very plausible in my mind.

-And I want to talk to three gentlemen who know a little bit more about uh polling and the pulse of the American people as far as what America's thinking on this.
+And I want to talk to three gentlemen who know a little bit more about polling and the pulse of the American people as far as what America's thinking on this.

 But couldn't you see it?

-President Trump wins rather easily, perhaps on election night when you're just dealing with votes that are cast that day and night, but then the mail in ballots start to trickle in over weeks upon weeks.
+President Trump wins rather easily, perhaps on election night when you're just dealing with votes that are cast that day and night, but then the mail-in ballots start to trickle in over weeks upon weeks.

-And let's face it, we're not going to have uh this presidential election decided until after you eat your Thanksgiving meal.
+And let's face it, we're not going to have this presidential election decided until after you eat your Thanksgiving meal.

-I can guarantee you that.
+I could guarantee you that.

-Maybe even not until Christmas Eve, or when the ball drops.
+Maybe even not until Christmas Eve or when the ball drops.

 Wouldn't that be a hell of a breaking news story?